viur-framework/viur-base/README.md

 ## License

-Copyright (C) 2012-2021 by Mausbrand Informationssysteme GmbH.
+Copyright © 2012-2022 by Mausbrand Informationssysteme GmbH.

 Mausbrand and ViUR are registered trademarks of Mausbrand Informationssysteme GmbH.